Qiskit/rustworkx/README.md

 will build retworkx for your local system from the source package and install it just as it would if there was a prebuilt binary available.

+Note: To build from source you will need to ensure you have pip >=19.0.0 installed, which supports PEP-517, or that you have manually installed `setuptools-rust` prior to running `pip install retworkx`.
+If you recieve an error about `setuptools-rust` not being found you should upgrade pip with `pip install -U pip` or manually install `setuptools-rust` with `pip install setuptools-rust` and try again.

 ### Optional dependencies

 If you're planning to use the `retworkx.visualization` module you will need to